Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Determining Centrality Classes

 \section{Determining Centrality Classes}

-The experimental charged particle multiplicity distribution can be divided into different classes of geometrical collision by defining sharp cuts in multiplicity or any other suitable detector variable to define the same.
-These centrality classes also define the intervals of hadronic cross-section.
-So it is very important to determine the correct centrality class to study various physics observables as a function of centrality or impact parameter and to compare the same with different energies of various heavy-ion experiments.
+The experimental charged-particle multiplicity distribution can be divided into different classes of geometrical collision by defining sharp cuts in multiplicity or any other suitable detector variable to define the same.
+These centrality classes also define the intervals of hadronic cross section.
+It is very important to determine the correct centrality class to study various physics observables as a function of centrality or impact parameter and to compare the same at different collision energies in heavy-ion experiments.